European Brown Hare

 Main Characteristics

-The European hare is one of the largest rabbits worldwide.
+The European brown hare is one of the largest hares worldwide.
 It is a twilight-active and nocturnal animal, but also diurnal in springtime.
-They have triangular black fur markings at the tips of their long ears.
+It has triangular black fur markings at the tips of their long ears.

 Anatomy and Appearance